 You must have a fast hosting.
 People purchase cheap hosting and you get what you pay for.
 A slow loading website is not good business.
 So choose hosting that has the speed you need.
 A couple of extra dollars spent on fast and reliable hosting will make a big difference in the long run.

 Want to check your website speed then go to Pingdom tools, its the one we use to check a post or pages speed.

 We recommend SiteGround or WPX hosting for any WordPress website.
 You’ll also want a WordPress theme that has the speed you need.
-DIY marketing is how you learn about SEO and where to get the fastest 3 Free WordPress themes we could find and we are using one of them right now.
-We are also looking into a paid theme called Thrive themes which has great reviews and is suppose to be very fast.
+DIY marketing is how you learn about SEO and where to find great WordPress themes.

 Duda is probably the fastest hosting provider that provides a drag and drop responsive website builder.
 We tested it out and they are fast.
 Duda may have the fastest website builder on the market.
 They also have a mobile website builder.